 While the average bride takes at least eight months to plan their wedding, not everyone can or wants to wait that long to say, “I do.”
 Life gets in the way, and it could be challenging to plan a wedding far into the future if you have other things going on in your life.

 From scheduling time off to coordinating schedules with loved ones, sometimes moving the date up just makes sense.
 Here are some strategies to plan a wedding in a short amount of time.

 Knowing What to Skip

 Start by knowing what to skip and cross off your checklist.
 Conventional weddings often have veritable checklists of items that can easily be not included on your big day.
 From wedding favors and monogrammed napkins to a live band or a large venue, these extras are not always necessities.
-If you want these extras for your wedding, you can find a way to include them — overnight shipping and printing make it easy — but know that your wedding doesn’t have to include everything under the sun.
+If you want these extras for your wedding, you can find a way to include them — overnight shipping and printing wedding thank you cards and invites, make it easy — but know that your wedding doesn’t have to include everything under the sun.